vendor rebates accounting treatment

 sales and marketing teams

 Vendor rebates can seem like a boon to your business, offering a nice kickback for buying in bulk or sticking with a preferred supplier.
-But when it's time to pay the bills, these rebates bring their intricate accounting challenges.
+However, when it's time to pay the bills, these rebates present their intricate accounting challenges.

 Navigating the Accounting Treatment